doekman/awkcss/README.md

 * block selector:
 	- a mechanism to detect a group op multiple lines would be nice to have.
 The property `border` comes to mind.
 	- t.b.d.
+* section(name, value) (experimental): returns true when name/value-combination has not been hit for a line; false otherwise

 ¹) or your other favourite startup file.